When do elections happen?

 Can I stand for more than one position?

 Sometimes - it depends on the positions.
 You can stand to be a Course Rep and any other part time position (Chair of Network, Faculty Rep, NUS delegate, etc.).
 You can also stand to be an NUS (National Union of Students) delegate and any other position.
 You can either stand to be a Full-time Officer or a Chair of Network or a Faculty Rep. If you aren't sure, please email email@example.com.

-Yes, the rules can be found under the candidate information pages - please read through them carefully.
+Yes, the rules can be found on the Elections Rules page - please read through them carefully.
 If you have any questions or would like a clarification, please ask the Returning Officer.

 Bristol SU has a team of professional advisers, who offer advice and support year-round to students.
 They'll be on hand, throughout and after the elections, to help candidates with any wellbeing or academic issues.
 More information on the Just Ask Advice Service is here.

-While there is no blanket policy on extensions during campaigning week, the University are sympathetic and advise students to get in touch with their tutors or schools if they think they will need an extension on a piece of work.
-Extensions will be done on a case by case basis, but the University suggest that if a student can demonstrate meaningful campaigning activity in the week, schools should be willing to consider extensions.
+During the October election we would not expect anyone to need an extension while campaigning for a part time / voluntary role.
+For the March elections there is still no blanket policy on extensions during campaigning week, the University are sympathetic and advise students to get in touch with their tutors or schools if they think they will need an extension on a piece of work.
+Extensions will be done on a case by case basis and you must ask first.
 If you are having any trouble with this process, you can contact Just Ask for advice and support.

 Bristol SU uses Single Transferable Vote (STV), a representation system in which a person’s vote can be transferred to a second or third choice (according to their stated preference) if their first choice is eliminated during the vote count.